 Standard Medigap plans are labeled A through N and offer different levels of health coverage.
-Plans E, H, I, and J are no longer available to new subscribers.
+Plans C, E, F, H, I, and J are no longer available to new subscribers.

 Premiums vary among insurance companies, but the benefits of each standard Medigap plan are always the same.
 For instance, a Medigap Plan C policy offers set benefits no matter which company you buy it from.
 However, standard Medigap policies are different in Massachusetts, Minnesota, and Wisconsin.